solent-eng/solent/README.md

 # Project Overview

-"What's the pitch"
+"What's the pitch?"

-Sequencer-architecture platform, currently written in python3.
+Sequencer-architecture platform, currently written in python3, offered under a free-software license (LGPL).

-"What can I get from this that you can't get elsewhere?"
+"What can I get from this that I can't get elsewhere?"

-Solent provides tools for putting together sophisticated applications using message-broadcast techniques.
+Solent provides tools for creating sophisticated systems using message-broadcast techniques.
 As far as I know, this is the first version of such a system available under a free software license.

-"What's message broadcast all about?"
+"What is 'message broadcast' all about?"

-Contemporary techniques describe systems as nodes or objects.
-The messages that pass between nodes are an afterthought to the nodes themselves.
-Solent works the other way around.
-A system is defined in terms of its message schema.
-The nodes evolve as the obvious consequence of the message schema.
+Mainstream software techniques build systems from nodes or objects.
+The messages that pass between the nodes are generally an afterthought to the behaviour of the nodes themselves.
+As a result, most software is brittle.

+Solent has a different focus.
+Solent systems are defined in terms of their message schema.
+Nodes emerge as a consequence of the message schema.
+This leads to much better software, particularly at scale.

-"What's this sequencer architecture all about?"
+"What is 'sequencer architecture' all about?"

-Once you have a system of a certain size, you will want to distribute it over several pieces of hardware.
-Once we start doing that, it becomes important to deliberately sequence the messages that are being sent to the network.
+Once you have a system of a certain size, you will want to distribute it across server farms.
+Since we have defined the system in terms of messages, it is straightforward to move nodes off their local messaging groups (nearcasts) to network groups (broadcasts).

+But once we reach this scale, we will also want fault-tolerence.

+Key to this is to have ordered and reliable messaging.
+Hence, sequencer architecture.

 "What are the advantages again?"

 You can build small things quickly.
 You can easily scale small things into large things.

-Systems built this way are obvious to maintain, because the focus of all the code is on the messages that the system is composed of, rather than the nodes that the system is composed of.
-Building unit tests is easy and obvious when you've built a system using these approaches.
+You can easily maintain large things.

 Solent is a good approach to building embarassingly concurrent problems.
 Example: simulations, games, trading systems.
-But once you understand it, you may find it becomes your favourite approach to small stuff as well.
+It's also effective for building small staff.

 "What components does solent have?"